top of page

 - Chicago Reader

-Calamity West is an award-winning playwright and educator whose work has been developed, produced, and presented by leading institutions including The Goodman, Primary Stages, The Public, Williamstown Theatre Festival, Roundabout Underground, the Lucille Lortel Theatre, the Lee Strasberg Theatre & Film Institute, and Jackalope Theatre Company - to name a few.
+Calamity West is an award-winning playwright and educator whose work has been developed, produced, and presented by leading institutions including The Goodman Theatre, Primary Stages, The Public, Williamstown Theatre Festival, Roundabout Underground, the Lucille Lortel Theatre, the Lee Strasberg Theatre & Film Institute, and Jackalope Theatre Company - to name a few.

-Her recent projects include Greetings from Moscow: A Love Story, developed with Northlight Theatre and the University of Chicago, and Inside the World of Somewhere Else, a surreal exploration of digital life and self-erasure, developed with Red Yes Studios in New York.
+West’s body of work spans nearly fifteen years of productions, commissions, and long-term development processes.
+Selected plays include Sgt.
+Hank Cole’s Drama Club of Algona, In the Canyon, Give It All Back, and Engines and Instruments of Flight.
+Recent projects include Greetings from Moscow: A Love Story, developed with Northlight Theatre and the University of Chicago, and Inside the World of Somewhere Else, a surreal exploration of digital life and self-erasure developed with Red Yes Studios in New York.

 UPCOMING: West’s play FEAST! will be featured in The Goodman Theatre’s New Stages Festival during the company’s centennial season, directed by Artistic Director Susan V. Booth.